10 Top-Rated Tourist Attractions in Killarney

 Killarney lies near the coast in the southwest corner of Ireland in County Kerry.
-Nearby are the much-visited and picturesque Killarney Lakes.
+Nearby are the much-visited and picturesque Killarney Lakes, a series of three lakes that are popular for their lovely scenery and for water sports such as kayaking.
 The beauty of the surrounding area and the wide range of recreational activities make Killarney one of Ireland's most popular tourist centers.
-The town has been somewhat over-developed with hotels and bed and breakfasts, however this means there's plenty of places to stay to suit all budgets.
-It's fair to say that many of Killarney's must-see attractions lie outside the town, and if exploring the westerly fringe of Ireland they should be high up on any visitor's itinerary.

 See also: Where to Stay in Killarney

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.

 Killarney National Park is a little under 16 kilometers from Ross Castle, although the castle and its environs all form part of this national heritage site.
 There are smaller winding roads and cycle tracks to be explored if preferred.
 Walking and cycling are some of the most popular things to do and some of the best ways to see the park.
 All routes afford spectacular views of Killarney's beautiful scenery.